Alchemist-X/Neverwinter-Nights/README.md

 **3. Moving and Travelling**

-The leading person of players' team will decide where to go.
+The player can decide where to go.
 On different places, players will face different incidents and distinguishtive activities.

 **4. Battle System**